 Improving Hydration in Care Home Residents

-As part of the CCG commitment to supporting independent care providers the nursing team are leading on a quality improvement programme aimed at reducing the incidence of E.Coli bacteraemia across NHS Vale of York CCG and North Yorkshire CCG care homes.
+As part of the CCG commitment to supporting independent care providers the nursing team are leading on a quality improvement programme aimed at reducing the incidence of E.Coli bacteraemia across North Yorkshire and York care services.

 Literature acknowledges poor hydration as a major contributory factor to a higher rate of E.coli bacteraemia across the locality, and with this in mind, the team will be embarking on a programme of work working with care staff to focus on supporting optimum hydration in residents of care homes.
 The team recognise many homes already have innovative ways of working to help support residents with their drinking, homes will be approached by the nursing team